 What Are the Alternatives to an Apostille?

 If you are seeking to use your FBI background check for international purposes, you may be wondering when your document will be ready for an apostille.
 However, there are alternative processes to obtain the necessary legalization for your document.
+For non Hague countries, which are not part of the Hague Apostille Convention, you may require embassy legalization instead of an apostille.
+These procedures and requirements also apply to other federal documents, such as FBI reports and various federal records, not just FBI background checks.
 In this section, we will discuss 3 alternatives to an apostille: embassy legalization, authentication by the U.S. Department of State, and legalization by the receiving country’s embassy.
 Each option has its own unique process and timeline, so let’s delve into each one.

 1. Embassy Legalization

-Embassy legalization is a viable option for obtaining an apostille for documents such as an FBI background check.
+Embassy legalization is a viable option for obtaining an such as an FBI background check.
 The process consists of several steps:

 - Research: It is important to identify the specific requirements and process for embassy legalization in the country where the document will be used.